amiralhafiz/Router-Manager/README.md

 ---

+## 📚 Speed Test Library

+The built-in speed test uses the open source [speed-test-lib](https://github.com/bertrandmartel/speed-test-lib) library.
+It is included via [JitPack](https://jitpack.io) and provides the `SpeedTestSocket` class whose callbacks report progress, completion and errors.
+RouterManager hooks into these events to update the UI and display the measured download speed.

+The library is released under the Apache 2.0 license.

+---

 ## 🔒 Permissions

 RouterManager requires the following permissions to detect your router's gateway IP and access the web interface: